runwhen-contrib/rw-cli-codecollection/codebundles/gcp-cloud-function-health/README.md

 # GCP Cloud Function Health
 This code checks if any GCP (Google Cloud Platform) cloud functions are unhealthy.
 It uses the gcloud command-line tool to interact with GCP APIs and retrieve the necessary information.

+> Note: Only cloud functions v1 is supported at this time for automatic discovery with the RunWhen Local Discovery Process.

 ## SLI
 The SLI counts the number of cloud functions that are "FAILED" state and pushes the metric.